Zhouc02/SpaMEDM/README.md

 install.packages("mclust")
 ```
 ## Reproduce
-For example:
+On your own device, for example:
 ```bash
 python main.py --data_type E15_5-S1
 ```
-All data types are shown in params.py
+All data types are shown in "params.py", you need to set your own data path in this file and may modify the h5ad file name in "preprocess.py".

+We also provide our model weights and spatial domain identification results to accurately reproduce.